 - Impersonating other tax-related or financial professionals, such as tax agents or bank employees

-- Hacking into information servers for banks, businesses, agencies or other entities in gain personal information from customer or client records
+- Hacking into information servers for banks, businesses, agencies, or other entities to gain personal information from customer or client records

 If any Texas resident is facing accusations of tax fraud, taking steps to defend against the allegations as soon as possible may be in his or her interests.
 At the first sign of an investigation for fraudulent activity, a suspect may want to begin exploring his or her legal options in hopes of better understanding how the ordeal could be handled.
 Of course, anyone having to deal with a serious legal predicament may benefit from enlisting the help of attorneys experienced in the applicable area of law.